 Few people on the road choose not to wear their seat belts while in a car.
 So, why would anyone ride a bicycle on the same city streets without a helmet?
 It just doesn’t make sense.
 Helmets are designed to make riding a bike safer, more accessible, and easier.
 In some areas, laws require the use of a helmet while riding on public roadways and paths.
 By law, all helmets sold in the country must meet the regulations of the Consumer Products Safety Commission.
 Some are even endorsed by other organizations.

 Believe it or not, there are actually three basic types of helmets: recreational, road, and mountain.
 All models are designed specifically to protect your head from injury.
 There are, however, clear-cut differences between the three.

 When selecting a bicycle helmet, sizing is crucial.
 Most helmets run in small, medium, large, and extended.

-If you’ve been involved in a bicycle accident, contact McGilberry & Shirer – your local cycling enthusiasts and legal experts.
+If you’ve been involved in a bicycle accident, contact McGilberry & Shirer – your local Dallas bicycle accident attorneys and legal experts.
 You can reach us at (469) 399-5645 today!